-- Including trainity municipal bothos of states in the U.S. Including credit facilities guaranteed by banks outside the Group in the amount of NIS 6,132 million.
-Credit risk, the credit rating thereof at date of reporting matches the credit rating for the granting of new credit in accordance with the Bank's policy of the Bank.
-The balance of commercial debts includes housing loans in the amount of NIS 228 million, which are combined in the layout of transactions and collateral of commercial borrowers' business, or which were granted to acquisition groups, the projects being built by them are in the course of construction.
+(10) Including credit facilities guaranteed by banks outside the Group in the amount of NIS 6,237 million.

+(11) Credit risk, the credit rating thereof at date of reporting matches the credit rating for the granting of new credit in accordance with the Bank's policy of the Bank.

+(11) The balance of commercial debts includes housing loans in the amount of NIS 256 million, which are combined in the layout of transactions and collateral of commercial borrowers' business, or which were granted to acquisition groups, the projects being built by them are in the course of construction.